Be Safe, Buy REITs

 - Lasting societal effects and permanent behavioral changes

-In addition to the short term uncertainties in global health community and the economy, there is also a long term question of what are the lasting impacts and changes to society?
-Since the majority of a business’ value is determined by the cash flow stream beyond the current year, this is a critical question to answer as we continue through and come out of this uncertain period.
+In addition to the short-term uncertainties in global health community and the economy, there is also a long-term question of what are the lasting impacts and changes to society?
+Since the majority of a business' value is determined by the cash flow stream beyond the current year, this is a critical question to answer as we continue through and come out of this uncertain period.

 What We Do Know